-While you are responsible for securing your own internship, the Undergraduate Internship Coordinator, Mr. Dean Phillips, will provide guidance and offer work experience suggestions based on your interests.
+While you are responsible for securing your own internship, the Undergraduate Internship Coordinator, Mr. Mike Charbonneau, will provide guidance and offer work experience suggestions based on your interests.
 See a sampling of companies and organizations that have recently hosted our interns.

 The department’s B.A. in Communication internship course, COM 496, is open to Communication rising seniors and seniors.
 The course is required if you’ve chosen the Public Relations concentration.
 COM 496 is a 3.00 credit-hour course and requires a minimum commitment of 120 hours at the internship site per semester (approximately 10 hours per week; 15 hours per week in the 10-week summer session).
 The course also requires weekly attendance in classroom meetings.

-Mr. Phillips evaluates students in consultation with the internship site supervisor, and by reviewing the student-prepared internship portfolio.
+Mr. Charbonneau evaluates students in consultation with the internship site supervisor, and by reviewing the student-prepared internship portfolio.
 COM 496 is graded as "Satisfactory" or "Unsatisfactory."